Think-iT-Labs/aws-patterns-edc/README.md

 This deployment pattern provisions a Kubernetes cluster using Amazon Elastic Kubernetes Service (Amazon EKS) to host data space connectors and their associated services.

-The [Eclipse Dataspace Components (EDC)](https://github.com/eclipse-edc) control plane and data plane are both deployed on Amazon EKS.
+The [Eclipse Dataspace Components Connector (EDC)](https://github.com/eclipse-edc/Connector) control plane and data plane are both deployed on Amazon EKS.

-This setup uses a variant of EDC called [Eclipse Tractus-X](https://github.com/eclipse-tractusx), which includes a Helm chart for deploying the control plane, data plane, and required dependencies such as PostgreSQL and HashiCorp Vault.
+This setup uses a variant of Eclipse EDC called [Eclipse Tractus-X](https://github.com/eclipse-tractusx), which includes a Helm chart for deploying the control plane, data plane, and required dependencies such as PostgreSQL and HashiCorp Vault.

-A significant architectural enhancement in this pattern is the transition from a centralized identity provider to a decentralized identity model.
+A significant architectural enhancement in this pattern is the transition from a centralized identity to a decentralized identity model.
 It implements the [Eclipse Decentralized Claims Protocol (DCP)](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol), which is the Eclipse EDC’s reference implementation for managing Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).

 As the pattern is based on Eclipse Tractus-X, it integrates with the [Identity Hub](https://github.com/eclipse-tractusx/tractusx-identityhub), a service that enables participants in the data space to manage their DIDs and VCs.

-To enable decentralized identity functionality, the following components must also be deployed:
+To enable decentralized identity functionality, the following components will also be deployed:

 * DID Issuer: A component responsible for issuing Verifiable Credentials to participants within the data space.